damirsaidov/stateMaster/README.md

 ---

-## Asynchronous Todos
+## Complex Todos

-Async todo implementations simulate or consume asynchronous operations such as:
+These examples act like they're getting data from an API or doing other things that take time, like:

-* API calls
+*   Making API requests
-* Delayed state updates
+*   Updating the state after a delay
-* Loading and error states
+*   Showing loading messages and errors

-Each state management library handles async logic using its recommended approach (e.g., thunks, async actions, or side effects).
+Each state management library tackles this in its own way (e.g., thunks, async actions, or side effects).

 ---

-## UI and Responsiveness
+## UI

-* Built using **Ant Design components**
+*   Made with **Ant Design components**
-* Fully responsive and optimized for mobile screen sizes
+*   Looks good on phones and tablets
-* Uses media queries to adapt layouts for phones and tablets
+*   Changes layout depending on screen size

 ---

-## Getting Started
+## How to Get Started

 ### Installation